Who is the family behind Red Bull and what is their net worth?

 Although not much is known about how the Yoovidhya family spends its wealth, Forbes says that Chalerm Yoovidhya owns a vineyard named Siam Winery in Thailand.
 It was founded by him in 1986.
 He also has a chalet at Mount Niseko Annupuri, a ski resort area in Japan.

-Jiravat Yoovidhya, one of the 11 children of Chaleo Yoovidhya, and his wife, Supatra, reportedly bought a 130-year-old Georgian row house in Chicago’s Gold Coast neighbourhood for USD 7.5 million.
+Jiravat Yoovidhya, one of the 11 children of Chaleo Yoovidhya, and his wife, Supatra, reportedly bought a 130-year-old Georgian row house in Chicago’s Gold Coast neighbourhood for USD 7.5 million (INR 61,40,64,375).
 It is not known if they still own the property.

 Reports suggest that Chalerm Yoovidhya and members of the family have at least five prime properties in London.